Milkitic/KeyASIO.Net/README.md

 ## Configuration
 If you have no other standalone soundcard, please try those steps:
-1. Use HDMI output with display monitor or HDMI decoder, and line-out to some standalone mixers (low-end is just ok, since they are always very cheap. **DO NOT USE WINDOWS MIXER SOFTWARES**, they will only increase the latency).
+1. Use HDMI output with display monitor or HDMI decoder, and line-out to some standalone mixers.
+Low-end device is just ok, since they are always very cheap. **DO NOT USE WINDOWS MIXER SOFTWARES**, they will only increase the latency.
 2. Line-out your onboard soundcard to the mixer.
 3. Plug your headphone into the mixer.
 4. Install [asio4all](https://www.asio4all.org/).